 Ellie Caulkins Opera House

 The Neoclassical Denver Municipal Auditorium was constructed in response to Mayor Robert Speer and other Denver boosters’ desire for a large auditorium, as early as 1899, when voters approved a $400,000 bond for its construction.
 It took another bond issue in 1904 and much argument over location before the cornerstone was laid in 1907.
-The official opening was July 5, 1908.
-The auditorium was located in the historic downtown neighborhood, among other prominent government, public and cultural buildings (Noel and Zimmer, 2008).
+The auditorium officially opened July 5, 1908 and was located in the historic downtown neighborhood, among other prominent government, public and cultural buildings.

-Noel, T. and Zimmer, A. 2008.
+Noel, T. and Zimmer, A. (2008).
 Showtime: Denver’s Performing Arts, Convention Centers & Theater District.
-Denver: Denver’s Division of Theatres and Arenas.
+Denver, Colorado: Denver’s Division of Theatres and Arenas.

-Voelz Chandler, M. 2013.
+Voelz Chandler, M. (2013).
 Guide to Denver Architecture.
-Denver: Fulcrum Group.
+Denver, Colorado: Fulcrum Group.

 National Register of Historic Places, Denver Municipal Auditorium, Denver, Denver County, Colorado,National Register #91001531.